You are here

 people in Cambodia don't have access to safe water.

-Over 1,000 Cambodian children die each year from diarrhea caused by unsafe water and poor sanitation.
+Over 380 Cambodian children under the age of five die each year from diarrhea caused by unsafe water and poor sanitation.

 Cambodia is one of the least urbanized countries in Southeast Asia with over 80% of people living in rural areas, many in extreme poverty.
 It also has the lowest sanitation coverage – just one third of the country – and the second lowest water supply coverage in the region, with 4 million people having no access to safe water.
 As a result, over 1,000 children die each year from diarrheal diseases.

 Cambodia has had a tumultuous recent past.
 Because of the devastation wrought by the Khmer Rouge regime, an entire generation of professionals was lost, creating major shortages of skilled engineers, technicians and health professionals.
 The first generation of post-conflict graduates is now emerging and there is an excellent opportunity to support these young people to build skills and drive their country's development.

 Addressing this crisis is essential to Cambodia escaping its reliance on outside aid and developing economically.
 Without access to safe water and proper toilets close to home, people cannot go to school or work to support their families.